veliovgroup/ostrio/tutorials/linux/users/rbash.md

 #     ^- output from `which`  ^- symlink to ruser's bin
 ```

-Repeat same procedure for all commands (programs, packages) you would like be allowed for `ruser`
+Repeat the same procedure for all commands (programs, packages) you would like to be allowed for `ruser`

 ### Set right permissions
 ```shell